 Versa SD-WAN is designed for managed service providers.
 The service itself is a managed service, so MSPs can pass the service to their clients and also use it for their own system requirements.

 The Versa system is multi-tenanted, so MSPs can request sub-accounts for their clients that need an SD-WAN service.
-That gives the MSP’s clients direct access to the dashboard of the system to enables them to see data about their own networks.
+That gives the MSP’s clients direct access to the dashboard of the system to enable them to see data about their own networks.
 As this is a managed service, those end clients don’t need to do anything to monitor or adjust the performance of the WAN.
 Neither do the MSPs that are the middlemen in the service relationship.
 They don’t even need to set up the sub-accounts or get the SD-WAN running.
 They just have to pass on the client’s details and the Versa technicians will do the rest.

 Versa has other network products that are also operated as managed services.
-Those give the MSP opportunities to sell on other services to their end clients.
+Those give the MSP opportunities to sell other services to their end clients.
 Examples of those other services are a next-generation firewall and a secure web gateway.

 Cato Networks operates a high-speed internet backbone service and also runs a range of cloud services for network and communications businesses.
 Among those network services, the company provides an SD-WAN system.

 The SD-WAN is implemented through an appliance.
 This is called the Cato Socket and it routes all business traffic over a local connection to the nearest access point of the Cato backbone.
-The software embedded in the socket apples a range of services, including QoS procedures, traffic shaping, application prioritization, and packet duplication to overcome packet loss.
+The software embedded in the socket applies a range of services, including QoS procedures, traffic shaping, application prioritization, and packet duplication to overcome packet loss.

 Not all traffic is sent over the private backbone.
 Where that line is too distant to be a viable carrier, the Socket chooses MLPS and internet transport options to reach nearby WAN sites.